sns-sakib/face-recognition-based-attendance-system-with-c-sharp-/README.md

 platform : Visual Studio 2013
 Library for face recognition : emgucv-windows-universal 3.0.0.2157 (download  this from https://sourceforge.net/projects/emgucv/files/emgucv/3.0.0/  and then install)
-database: mysql
+database: mysql . \n
-add reference of emgucv files, mysql.dll (you will find the dll file in the internet)
+Add reference of emgucv files, mysql.dll (you will find the dll file in the internet)

 Features:
 1.Take attendance with Face Recognition system( multiple face detection and recognition )